If there’s anything I’ve learned in my 5+ years exploring Australia, it’s that places are SPREAD. OUT.

 - Take the 7 hour route, which is more direct but doesn’t pass by many places worth stopping for… making it an extremely dull drive.

 - Tack on a couple hours and go the indirect route, which passes through several interesting (read: quirky) spots

 If you aren’t in a rush, I recommend taking your time and incorporating a few interesting *only in Australia* attractions.
 Maybe none of them are worth going out of your way for… but if you’re passing by them anyway, you may as well stop and take a look.
 Then before you know it, you’ve had a pretty interesting day driving after all.

 Silo art in Newdegate, WA.

-Featuring public artworks, granite outcrops, and natural salt lakes, here’s how to turn a boring drive to Esperance into an adventure:
+Featuring public artworks, granite outcrops, and natural salt lakes, here’s how to turn a boring drive from Esperance to Perth into an adventure:

 Public Silo Trail

 Southwest Australia recently hopped on the silo art bandwagon with its Public Silo Trail, which was completed in 2018 and features expansive murals painted on silos in 7 towns from Northam to Albany.
 If you’re a big fan of street art, you’ll LOVE seeking out these colorful silos.